 The fair value of each stock option is estimated at the grant date using the Black-Scholes option pricing model.
 The Company has not historically paid dividends to its shareholders, and, as a result assumed a dividend yield of 0%.
 The 2011 risk free interest rate is based upon the rates of US Treasury bins with a term equal to the expected term of the option.
-The 2010 risk free interest rate is based upon the rates of Australian bonds with a term equal to the expected term of the option.
-The expected volatility is based upon the historical price of the Company's CDIs.
+The 2010 risk free interest rate is based upon the rates of Australian bonds with a term equal to the expected term of the historical price of the Company's CDIs.
 The expected term of the stock options to purchase common stock is based upon the outstanding contractual expected life of the stock option on the date of grant.
 The Company used the following weighted-average assumptions in calculating the fair value of options granted during the years ended December 31, 2011 and 2010.

-Year en dea
+Year en Decemb

-Decemb er 31

 2011 2010

 Expected dividend yield 0% 0%

 Risk-free interest rate 1.43% 4.97%

 Expected volatility 100% 65%

 Expected life (in years) 6.5 5